AI Visibility for SaaS Companies: The 2026 Earned Media Playbook

 For a SaaS company starting from a thin editorial footprint, the 90-day window breaks into three phases:

 Days 31–60: First-tier editorial placement.
-With a defined category claim and editorial angle, the goal is one to three placements in DA 80+ publications during this phase.
-These placements establish the citation baseline.
-They're what AI engines start indexing as editorial validation that your company belongs in a category conversation.
+With a defined category claim and editorial angle, aim for one to three placements in DA 80+ publications during this phase.
+These placements establish the citation baseline and signal to AI engines that your company belongs in a category conversation.
 Each placement should include your category claim, your company name, and ideally a quote or data point that AI engines can extract as a discrete fact about your market position.

 Days 61–90: Citation compounding and coverage expansion.
 The first placements create the foundation for the next.
 Editorial coverage generates credibility signals that make subsequent pitches easier to land.
-The goal in this phase is expanding coverage to complementary publications, trade verticals, regional business press, podcast editorial, while monitoring how your AI citation footprint is shifting.
-Tools like Profound and Semrush's AI Visibility Index can track share-of-voice across AI engine responses in your category.
+Expand coverage to complementary publications, trade verticals, regional business press, and podcast editorial while monitoring how your AI citation footprint is shifting.
+Tools like Semrush's AI Visibility Toolkit and Semrush's AI Visibility Index can track share-of-voice across AI engine responses in your category.

 AuthorityTech's Approach to SaaS Earned Media

-AuthorityTech has placed SaaS and B2B software companies in publications including TechCrunch, Forbes, Wired, Business Insider, and Entrepreneur over eight years of relationship-based editorial work.
-Our model is built on the premise that earned media is infrastructure, not a campaign, not a quarterly deliverable, but the compound asset that determines whether your company appears in an AI engine's vendor shortlist six months from now.
+AuthorityTech has placed SaaS and B2B software companies in TechCrunch, Forbes, Wired, Business Insider, and Entrepreneur over eight years of relationship-based editorial work.
+Our model treats earned media as infrastructure, not a campaign or quarterly deliverable, but the compound asset that determines whether your company appears in an AI engine's vendor shortlist six months from now.

 For SaaS companies, we focus the editorial strategy on category claim ownership: the specific market position that no competitor has locked down, articulated in a way that earns editorial placement and AI citation simultaneously.
-If you want the tactical framework behind this approach, start with our breakdown of how to get cited by ChatGPT, Perplexity, and AI Overviews.
+Start with our breakdown of how to get cited by ChatGPT, Perplexity, and AI Overviews.
 The visibility audit shows exactly where you stand in the AI citation layer today, which publications have indexed coverage about your company, how your category presence compares to competitors, and what the gap looks like.

 Frequently Asked Questions